Raymond Terrace & District Historical Society Inc.

 The Historical Society is based at the Sketchley Cottage complex, on the Old Pacific Highway about 12 kilometres north of the Hexham Bridge, on the western side of the road adjacent Bettles Park, and the grand old fig trees adjacent to the Cottage, Pedestrian traffic lights & parking areas.

-We are happy to announce that Sketchley Cottage & Museum has reopened to the public.
+We are happy to announce that Sketchley Cottage & Museum is open to the public.
 We are now updating our displays regularly, so please drop in and have a look at the new displays.
-Local residents note that entry is FREE if you bring visitors from outside the Raymond Terrace area!

 School or Group Visits